jracland/starbucks/readme.txt

 - Making an accordion
 - Using media queries with display:none to change elements at different break points (i.e the button on the banner and the accordion switching to columns).
 - Taking a 'mobile first' approach to web development

+The part that took me the longest was constructing the layout and adding all the elements, as I still wasn't very good at recognising elements and working out the best way to put them together to create the site that I was attempting to replicate.
+I was also unaware of how to use media queries to switch between different elements at different screen sizes (i.e. a media query for 'display:none;' and 'display:block;').
+This took a lot of researching and trial/error but I worked it out in the end.
+Once I had the basic layout and was starting to remember bootstrap classes instead of checking the docs every time, styling was much quicker.